Kristaps Porzingis Injury: Expected to play Monday

 DraftKings NBA

+NBA DFS Picks: DraftKings Plays and Lineup Strategy for Saturday, March 21Yesterday

-NBA DFS Picks: DraftKings Plays and Strategy for Monday, March 96 days ago
+NBA DFS Picks: FanDuel Plays and Lineup Strategy for Wednesday, March 184 days ago

 -